Home » Recipes » Snacks » No-Bake Gingerbread Energy Balls

 When it comes to snacking, energy balls take the cake for me.
 Over the years I've shared at least 15 different energy ball recipes (and even put together my ultimate guide to energy balls), and I just keep coming up with new flavors.
 Honestly, the possibilities are endless which is part of the reason I love making them so much!

 With all the cookie baking I'm doing this week, I've obsessed with all things holiday cookie inspired, and I decided to try my hand at no-bake gingerbread.
-But rather than just give you cookies or something, we're turning them into this healthy little snack.
+But rather than just give you cookies or something, we're turning them into this tasty little snack.
 Portable, poppable and delicious.

 And yes, we're even adding “frosting” on top too!